flutter/website/src/release/breaking-changes/window-singleton.md

 window properties for testing, the following migrations are available:

-In tests written with `testWidgets`, two new properties have been added that together replace the functionality of `TestWindow`
+In tests written with `testWidgets`, two new properties have been added that together replace the functionality of `TestWindow`.

 * `WidgetTester.view` will provide a `TestFlutterView` that can be modified similarly to `WidgetTester.binding.window`, but with only view-specific